YingyingJiang1/STYLEX/README.md

 ```

 2. Intellij IDEA plugin

-The documentation for our IntelliJ IDEA plugin will be released together with the plugin.
+    The documentation will be released together with the plugin.

 ## 🎬 Plugin Demo